 Drafts can have a scheduling date but they won't get published when that date arrives.
 To publish them, a user must still schedule or publish the post manually, which might require updating the expired scheduling date to a future one.

 Drafts can be created for all networks and all post types through the below instructions:

-- Create any kind of post for any network in the Publish Editor.
+- Create any kind of post in the Publish Editor.

 Make sure you add the minimum required content for the post to get published, such as a media file for an Instagram post.

 Your draft will only be saved if your post could be published as it currently is.
-A good rule of thumb is to check if the Publish or Schedule button in the bottom right is greyed out or not.
-If it isn't, your post can be saved as a draft since it could also be published.
+A good rule of thumb is to check if the Publish or Schedule button in the bottom right is greyed.
+If it isn't, your post can be saved as a draft since it could also be published in its current state.

 - Click the 'Back' button in the top left of the Publish Editor to save your post as a draft.